Secure everyone, wherever they are.

-Gluu Enterprise is a subscription for organizations that want to self-host an identity platform based on Gluu Server 4.x.
-It includes a commercially-backed distribution of several open source identity and access management components, integrated and working together.
-You can choose which components you want to use, and how you want to deploy–on Linux servers or containers.
+Cloud identity is great, but some organizations need to self-host a digital identity platform.
+This can be true for reasons of privacy, security or data sovereignty.
+Gluu Server 4.x. is a commercially-backed distribution of several open source identity and access management components, integrated and working together.
+You can choose which components you want to use, and how you want to deploy–on Linux VM’s or cloud native containers.

-Self-hosting makes sense if you have security and privacy requirements that prohibit cloud solutions.
-It also makes sense if you have performance or customization requirements that cloud hosted identity platforms can’t satisfy.
+Self-hosting can also makes sense if you have performance or customization requirements that cloud hosted identity platforms can’t satisfy.
 Building your identity service takes work.
-But with a Gluu Enterprise subscription it’s a little easier–we’re here to make sure your deployment and operations are successful.
+But with a Gluu support subscription it’s a little easier–we’re here to make sure your deployment and operations are successful.

-The Gluu Server is consists of several components, which can be run as standalone services.
+The Gluu Server consists of several components, which can be run as standalone services.

 The core identity provider software that renders login pages, authenticates clients and issues tokens.